How to build an integration with the QuickBooks Desktop API

 Get in touch with Codat to chat with our expert team and get your questions answered.

-You can also jump into our docs to review the details of our universal API for small business data—or check out our full guide to building best-in-class accounting integrations for your app.
+You can also jump into our docs to review the details of our business data APIs for small business data—or check out our full guide to building best-in-class accounting integrations for your app.